monostream/emporium-docs/reference/integrations/dns.md

 ## Glass {#glass}

 Glass is the secret hero behind the scenes of Emporium.
-It's a state of the art layer 7 proxy supporting OIDC authentication and authorization.
+It's a state-of-the-art layer 7 proxy supporting OIDC authentication and authorization.
-Additionally it injects the Emporium Panel overlay into the all apps, enabling you to effortlessly navigate between them.
+Additionally, it injects the Emporium Panel overlay into all the apps, enabling you to effortlessly navigate between them.

 ## Example